Print

 Instructions

-1. Add ingredients to a food processor.
-Get the 2 cups of basil leaves, 1/2 cup parmesan cheese, 1/3 cup toasted pine nuts, 1/2 teaspoon salt, 1 tablespoon lemon juice and the 3 garlic cloves in the bowl of your food processor.
-Blitz for a minute, until a chunky paste forms.
-Scrape down the sides of your bowl to make sure all the ingredients are having a chance to be blitzed up.
+2. Add the ingredients to a food processor.
+Add the toasted nuts to the bowl of your food processor, along with 2 cups of basil leaves, ½ cup of Parmesan cheese, 3 garlic cloves, 1 tablespoon of lemon juice, and ½ teaspoon salt.
+Blitz for about a minute, until a chunky paste forms.
+Scrape down the sides of the bowl to make sure everything is evenly blended.

 Notes